laijiangshan/glmm.hp/README.md

-# glmm.hp
-Hierarchical partitioning and Commonality analysis for Marginal R2 for Generalized Mixed-effect Models glmm.hp is an R package for Hierarchical partitioning and Commonality analysis for Marginal R2 for Generalized Mixed-effect Models, to install it, please use the following command in R:
+glmm.hp is an R package for Hierarchical partitioning and Commonality analysis for Marginal R2 for Generalized Mixed-effect Models, to install it, please use the following command in R:

 library(devtools)